 Best project management software

 The traditional methods of project management just aren’t good enough anymore.
-Typing information into spreadsheets, using word processing software to compile notes, and recording meeting minutes on paper are tasks that take an enormous amount of time.
+Typing information into spreadsheets, using word processing software to compile notes, and recording meeting minutes on paper are tasks that are too laborious, and take an enormous amount of time.

-- While you’re here, take a look at the 50 best mobile productivity apps
+- While you’re here, take a look at the best productivity apps

 A well-known cross-platform project management solution